rexept/Aethervault/README.md

 ---

 Aethervault is a **CRM**\
-This is currently in the alpha phase and will be coming soon...
+This is currently in the development phase and will be coming soon...

 # Build Instructions (development)